Get a free, no obligation personal loan quote with rates as low as 6.99%

 Did you know you can obtain some financial aid during tax season to help pay for some of these extra costs using the First-Time Home Buyers’ Tax Credit (HBTC)?

 Purchasing a home is very expensive, and not just due to the down payment you must acquire and present to the lender before they issue you a mortgage.
 Numerous other expenses accompany a home purchase, such as legal fees, land transfer taxes, inspection fees, mortgage insurance, and moving costs.
-All these extra items can quickly add up, making the process that much more daunting.
+All these extra items can quickly add up, making the process that much more expensive.

 Luckily, you can offset some of these expenses with the First-Time Home Buyers’ Tax Credit.